 The school community is committed to working in partnerships with all stakeholders to ensure we are on a journey of continuous improvement.
 We have a calendar and system for self-evaluation which allow us to gather the views of pupils, parents and staff in regards to the work of the school.
 This allows us to identify areas of strength as well as areas for development.

-Our school priorities for 2023-2024 are:
+Our school priorities for 2024-2025 are:

-Improvement Priority 1 - Implement Talk for Writing approaches from P1-P7.
+Improvement Priority 1 - Raise attainment in writing by embedding Talk for Writing approaches from P1-P7.